strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 ###Step 1 - Copy files from `notes-app-plain` to `notes-app-gateway`

 ####Copy the resource server and client

-Start by copying all the files from `notes-app-plain` into a new working directory named `notes-app-gateway`.
+Start by copying the resource server and client from `notes-app-plain` into a new working dir named `notes-app-gateway`:

 ```
 mkdir notes-app-gateway